 - Our employees drive Texas Gas Service-logoed vehicles.

 - Properly dispose of your paper bills by shredding or destroying them so your personal information cannot be obtained.
-You also may sign up for our electronic statements.
+Consider enrolling in e-statements by logging in to your account and selecting the Electronic Statements toggle.

 How to Avoid Falling for Scams*